dpsanders/6.S083_fall_2019/README.md

-# 6.S083 / 18.S190 - Introduction to Computational Thinking, with applications to modelling the COVID-19 pandemic
+# 6.S083  Introduction to Computational Thinking with Julia

 ## Spring 2020

+** Please see https://github.com/mitmath/6S083 for the Spring 2020 version of the course **

+See the branch `fall_2019` here for the fall 2019 version.

-Welcome to 6.S083 / 18.S190 (double  listed)!
-This is an introductory course on Computational Thinking, using the Julia programming language, with applications to modelling the COVID-19 epidemic.
+Welcome to 6.S083.
+This is an introductory course on Computational Thinking, using the Julia programming language, taught in fall 2019.
-It is being taught at MIT in the 2nd half of the spring 2020 semester.

 ### Professors
 Visiting Professor David P. Sanders ([sandersd@mit.edu](mailto:sandersd@mit.edu)) & Professor Alan Edelman